daviddolejsi/dolejsiwebsite/content/home/research.md

   #   2 = Compact
   #   3 = Card
   #   4 = Citation (publication only)
-  view: 1
+  view: 2
 ---

 My research philosophy is that good economic history is a combination of extensive knowledge of historical facts with the rigor of rational choice theory.
 As a result, my research interests are mainly in microeconomic history.
 In particular, I specialize in microeconomic analysis of historical institutions.

+I am currently a Research Fellow at Monetary Research Center of University of National and World Economy in Bulgaria.
+I hold Ph.D. degree in Comparative Analysis of Institutions, Economics & Law from the University of Turin.

+**Fields of research:**
+  * Economic history
+  * Microeconomics
+  * Institutional economics
+  * Game theory
+  * Industrial organization